astralfields/dotfiles/README.md

 # Ocean v2

 I am now using jaagr's way of tracking dotfiles with git, as explained in [his repo](https://github.com/jaagr/dots).
+A shortened memo is at the bottom of this readme.

 if you're looking for my old Ocean setup, you can find it [here](https://github.com/suchtie/dotfiles-legacy).